build-on-aws/content/posts/deploy-nginx-with-aws-cloudshell-and-lightsail/index.md

 $ chmod 400 ~/.ssh/us-west-2-default.cer
 ```

 You’ll need the public IP address of the server to login.
-You can get it from the Lightsail console or you can use the AWS CLI in Cloudshell.
+You can get it from the Lightsail console or you can use the AWS CLI in CloudShell.

 ```bash
 $ aws lightsail get-instance --instance-name hello-builder | jq '.instance.publicIpAddress'